Demi Lovato Makes A Surprise Visit On Wilmer Valderrama’s Livestream

 — People (@people) April 30, 2019

-A source also told PEOPLE in 2016 that the two were “super, super close and have a crazy love for each other.”
+A source also told People in 2016 that the two were “super, super close and have a crazy love for each other.”

 In addition, Entertainment Tonight reported that in her documentary, Then and Now, the singer admitted that she had never loved anyone quite like she loved Valderrama.
 When asked about possibly getting back together, she said she did not know.